gridsome/gridsome.org/docs/site-meta-data.md

   })
 }
 ```
-The meta data will be available inside the **metaData** GraphQL collection.
-Meta data can be [fetched](/docs/fetching-data) like any other data.
+The metadata will be available inside the **metaData** GraphQL collection.
+Metadata can be [fetched](/docs/fetching-data) like any other data.

 Here is an example on how it could be used in a Vue Component: